 Saint Louis University's doctoral degree in anatomy provides training in clinical human anatomy and independent research for individuals seeking a career in teaching and research at the medical school or university level.

 Teaching faculty and mentors in Saint Louis University's anatomy Ph.D. program are drawn from a select group of scientists and clinicians at the School of Medicine.
-The anatomy faculty are united by their extensive experience and teaching and training young scientists, medical students and physicians-in-training.
+The anatomy faculty are united by their extensive experience in teaching and training young scientists, medical students and physicians-in-training.

 A total of 48 credits (36 credits of coursework and 12 credits of dissertation research) are required for graduation.
 A concentration in neurobiology provides training for students preparing for academic or professional careers in neuroscience-related areas.